jakub-gonet/AVR_O-scope/README.md

 This project is written in C++ with HAL which covers nearly entire AVR internals (besides interrupts handlers).

+PC side plotter and images of working setup can be viewed [here](https://github.com/jakub-gonet/AVR_O-scope_PC)

 ## Compiling

 ```